Cervical Screening, HPV and Self-Collection

 With primary care playing a critical role in increasing screening participation rates, this course will provide General Practitioners, Nurse Cervical Screening Providers and Practice Nurses across Australia with information about the natural progression of cervical disease, the rationale for using the HPV test as the primary screening test, and recent changes to the NCSP clinical guidelines.

-This course has a strong focus on HPV self-collection, presenting the latest emerging evidence and the current self-collection policy, eligibility criteria, and screening pathway.
+This course has a strong focus on HPV self-collection, presenting the latest evidence and the current self-collection policy, outlining when self-collection is not appropriate, plus an in-depth look at the screening pathway.

 GPEx and VCS Pathology, a division of the Australian Centre for the Prevention of Cervical Cancer (ACPCC) would like to acknowledge the contribution of:

-Dr Ruth McNair AM, general practitioner at Northside Clinic and Associate Professor at the University of Melbourne for her input in the LGBTIQ+ section of Module 5; and
+- Dr Ruth McNair AM, general practitioner at Northside Clinic and Associate Professor at the University of Melbourne for her input in the LGBTIQ+ section of Module 5

 This course will help you achieve the following learning outcomes: